 (e) is excluded by a valid antenuptial contract.

 Physical custody means the day-to-day care of the minor child or children.
-While some states presume that a shared parenting plan (Wisconsin for example) is in the best interests of minor children, there is no such presumption under current Minnesota law as to what physical custody or parenting time arrangements are in the best interests of minor children.
-Accordingly, it is up to the parties themselves to come up with a day-to-day parenting arrangement that suits their children’s needs.
-If the parties’ cannot agree, it will be left to a complete stranger, that is a family court judge or referee to make the arrangement, based upon what a judge perceives to be in the “best interests” of the parties’ minor child.
+While some states presume that a shared parenting plan (Wisconsin for example), is in the best interests of minor children, there is no such presumption under current Minnesota law.
+Therefore, it is up to the parents themselves to come up with a day-to-day parenting schedule or arrangement that suits their children’s needs.
+If the parents themselves cannot reach an agreement, it will be left to a complete stranger, that is a family court judge or referee, to make the decision for them, based upon what the judge perceives to be in the children's “best interests”.